Camping with kids at Mungo National Park, New South Wales, Australia

 Exploring Mungo with young kids

-When we visited Mungo, Dante was 3 years old.
-He loved the camping experience, exploring the visitor centre and some of the tour, but he was a little too young to remain interested in the whole tour.
+When we visited Mungo, Dante was three years old.
+He loved the camping experience, exploring the visitor centre and some of the guided tour, but he was a little too young to remain interested in the whole tour.
 Unfortunately it was also VERY hot each day (over 40ºc/104ºF) we were there, which of course took its toll on all of us.

 We could hear a possum scratching about throughout the first night, and woke to discover it had helped itself to our rubbish bin and made a big mess!
 (That is very interesting when you’re three!)